Gustav Ludwig Hertz: "Pact to defect"

-Participation in Soviet Nuclear Project
+Soviet nuclear weapons program

 On 27 April 1945, Thiessen arrived at von Ardenne's institute in an armored vehicle with a major of the Soviet Army, who was also a leading Soviet chemist.
 All four of the pact members were taken to the Soviet Union.
 Hertz was made head of Institute G, in Agudseri (Agudzery), about 10 km southeast of Sukhumi and a suburb of Gul'rips (Gulrip'shi).
 Topics assigned to Gustav Hertz's Institute G included: